Tetris & Dr. Mario: Reception

 Since its release, Tetris & Dr. Mario has sold 6 million copies, which a Kombo writer attributed to its Mixed Match mode.

 From contemporary reviews, Nintendo Power wrote that the game was appropriately challenging and fun.
 A reviewer in GamePro stated that the sharp controls and absorbing action made the game better and while complimenting the graphics and sounds, the reviewer said they "aren't key factors here."

 Both GamePro and Nintendo Power found the highlights to be the "Mixed Match" mode and two-player modes respectively while saying the game may not have much to offer to players who already own either Tetris or Dr. Mario.

-From retrospective reviews, IGN writer Fran Mirabella said the release was a "puzzle lover's dream cartridge", Tetris & Dr. Mario was particularly successful for its multiplayer component, as noted by The Verge writer Noah Davis.
+From retrospective reviews, IGN writer Fran Mirabella said the release was a "puzzle lover's dream cartridge", while fellow IGN writer Lucas M. Thomas held that the Mixed Match mode helped it stand out.
+Tetris & Dr. Mario was particularly successful for its multiplayer component, as noted by The Verge writer Noah Davis.
 Writer Andromeda praised the Mixed Match mode and the controls, stating that they are "better as a pair than they were alone."
 It ranked 27th on IGNs top list of Super Nintendo games.
 The publication found that the "Mixed Match" mode was a large factor for the games inclusion.
 Retro Gamer writer Stephen Westwood identified it as one of their favorite puzzle games, while TechRadar writer Gerald Lynch noted its absence on the SNES Classic, arguing that it should be included for its Tetris mode.
 Author Andy Slaven praised the NES versions of the included games and compared the compilation to Super Mario All-Stars.